huserben/TfsExtensions/BuildTasks/overview.md

 ## Supported TFS Versions
 The Build Task is supported for both VSTS and TFS on-Premises from Version 2015 Update 2 updwards.
+**Please check the following guide on [github](https://github.com/huserben/TfsExtensions/blob/master/BuildTasks/Tfs15.md) if you are still using TFS 2015.**

 ## Release Notes
 ### Version 2.0 task is written in Node.js and thus supports Linux Agents as well!
 The PowerShell Task will not be maintained anymore - Please do update to the latest version as soon as you can.